 Financial Inclusion section has information about the work of the Financial Inclusion team, including the Leeds Poverty Fact Book and problem gambling research.

-Reports in the Public Health documents section have a lot of information about deprivation.
+Reports in the Public Health documents section have a lot of information about deprivation and health.